frbatist/EventDrivenArchDemo/README.md

 cd EventDrivenArchDemo
 ```

-2. The application runs completely out-of-the-box using Docker Compose with:
+2. The application uses Docker Compose to run:
    - SQL Server container for transactional data
    - CosmosDB Emulator container for reporting data
    - RabbitMQ container for messaging
+   - OpenIddict authentication service
+   - Nginx reverse proxy for routing
    - Azure Functions containers for event processing

 3. Optional: For testing with Azure CosmosDB in the cloud, you can: